awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 [From SQL to NoSQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SQLtoNoSQL.html).

-All of these code examples are written in C#, using the beta version of the AWS SDK for .NET.
+All of these code examples are written in C#, using the V3.5 version of the AWS SDK for .NET.
-Getting the 3.5 bits is straightforward using the command line from the same folder as your ```.csproj``` file.
+Getting the 3.5 version of the SDK is straightforward using the command line from the same folder as your ```.csproj``` file.
-For example, to load the beta version of the Amazon DynamoDB bits:
+For example, to add a reference to the latest (V3.5) version of Amazon DynamoDB to your project:

 ```
-dotnet add package AWSSDK.DynamoDBv2 --version 3.5.0-beta
+dotnet add package AWSSDK.DynamoDBv2
 ```

-## Using asynch/await
+## Using async/await

 Read the
 [Migrating to Version 3.5 of the AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-v35.html)